 - 1. Restart the notebook: click Start, Turn Off Computer, Restart. - 2.
 When the HP logo appears, press F2 to enter the BIOS configuration utility. - 3.
 The pointing devices are not active in the BIOS configuration utility, so you will need to use the keyboard to navigate: - Press the left and right arrow keys to move among menus. - Press the up and down arrow keys to move among parameters in a menu. - Press Enter to open the dialog for the current parameter, or to select the parameter. - Press Tab or the left and right arrow keys to move among selections in a dialog. - Press the up and down arrow keys to move through values for the setting. - Press Enter to close the dialog and accept the settings. - 4.
-When you finish making changes, press F10 (or select Exit, Save and Reboot). - 5.
-Press Enter to confirm and restart the notebook.
+After you select the options you want, use the Exit menu to exit the BIOS configuration utility.